What is an Enterprise Agreement (EA)?

 Why engage the Victorian Chamber?

-As Victoria’s most influential employer group, servicing over 15,000 Victorian businesses every year, our workplace relations experts proactively manage the enterprise bargaining process across a broad range of industries and sectors.
+As Victoria’s most influential employer group, servicing around 47,000 Victorian businesses every year, our workplace relations experts proactively manage the enterprise bargaining process across a broad range of industries and sectors.

 - Design and facilitate workshops with senior managers, executives or boards to assist the organisation determine the objectives and parameters of the bargaining process